cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-08-14-asking-questions-is-the-new-super-skill.md

 # Technical

 - Describe the most difficult project you’ve worked on to date.
-- You’re tasked with explaining a basic coding principle—KISS—to a group of kindergarteners.
+- You’re tasked with explaining a basic coding principle, KISS, to a group of kindergarteners.
 You can use any supplies in the classroom.
 How do you go about it?
 - How easy or difficult it is to change a single field's type, add/remove fields at the platform level?
 Would clients break?
 Trying to determine the cascading effects it brings at Platform to Client levels.

 Basics: How does the web work?